Useful contacts

 Visit England

 The English tourist board runs an Access for All scheme on their website which includes mini-guides to short breaks across the country, and practical information.
 Their National Accessible Scheme rates the accessibility of accommodation in England.
-It also helps tourism businesses make improvements in access and the level of information available to visitors.
+It also helps tourism businesses make improvements in access and the information they give to visitors.

 Visit Wales

-The website of the Welsh tourist board links through to a wide variety of accommodation and activities.
-Both are accommodation and attraction search facilities have a “provision for disabled visitors” filter option.
+The website of the Welsh tourist board has links to a wide variety of accommodation and activities.
+When you search for accommodation or attractions, you can use the ‘provision for disabled visitors’ filter.

 Discover Northern Ireland

-The Discover Northern Ireland website has suggestions for days out and itineraries plus lists of events and festivals in the various different regions – plus, of course, links to accommodation and activities.
+This website has suggestions for days out and itineraries, and lists of events and festivals in the different regions, plus links to accommodation and activities.

 Government bodies